- Home

 (d) Section 53E-3-509, which requires the Board to adopt rules that require a local school board or governing board of a charter school to enact gang prevention and intervention policies for all schools within the board's jurisdiction;

-(e) Section 53G-8-702, which requires the Board to adopt rules regarding training programs for school principals and school resource officers;
+(e) Section 53G-8-702, which requires the Board to adopt rules regarding training programs for school principals; and

-(f) Section 53G-8-202, which directs local school boards and charter school governing boards to adopt conduct and discipline policies and directs the Board to develop model policies to assist local school boards and charter school governing boards; and
+(f) Section 53G-8-202, which directs local school boards and charter school governing boards to adopt conduct and discipline policies and directs the Board to develop model policies to assist local school boards and charter school governing boards.

 R277-609-2.
 Definitions.